blatyo/page_rankr/README.md

 # PageRankr

-Provides an easy way to retrieve Google Page Rank, Alexa Rank, and backlink counts.
+Provides an easy way to retrieve Google Page Rank, Alexa Rank, backlink counts, and index counts.

 Check out a little [web app][1] I wrote up that uses it or look at the [source][2].